Debate on "Is the Infrastructure Sector Really Necessary?"

 Embrace the cloud and reduce labor costs

-Embrace the market, bring your products to the market and join the competition
+Embrace the market, bring your products to market and join the competition

-By reevaluating and reassigning the role of infrastructure from an ROI perspective, unnecessary people will be removed from the team.
+By reassessing the role of infrastructure from an ROI perspective and repositioning it, unnecessary people will be removed from the team.
 Products of the times will naturally evolve with the times.

 Conclusion

-These two articles discuss the significance and future prospects of the "infrastructure division" that supports the technological foundations of companies from different perspectives.
-The reality is that the role that infrastructure divisions play within companies is changing with the evolution of technology.
-As Ma points out, if you stick to the old ways, you risk being left behind by the times.
-On the other hand, as Li says, the infrastructure division still has technological value and an important role to play in stably supporting business.
+These two articles discuss the significance and future prospects of the "infrastructure department," which supports a company's technological foundation, from different perspectives.
+The reality is that the role that infrastructure departments play within a company is changing as technology evolves.
+As Ma points out, clinging to old ways risks being left behind by the times.
+On the other hand, as Li states, infrastructure departments still have technological value and an important role to play in providing stable support for the business.

 In the future, infrastructure departments and infrastructure engineers will be faced with challenges such as reevaluating their roles and finding ways to balance efficiency with the provision of value while responding to the evolution of cloud technology and changing business needs.

-By the way, I was surprised by the concept of "Copy To China" in the Chinese IT industry and its goal to compete with Silicon Valley.
+By the way, I was surprised by the Chinese IT industry's concept of "Copy to China" and its goal to compete with Silicon Valley.
 I would like to continue translating any good Chinese articles I come across.